HTTP-RPC/Kilo/README.md

     // Get sum of all values
     serviceProxy.invoke("GET", "/math/sum", mapOf(entry("values", listOf(1, 2, 3))), (result, exception) -> {
         // result is 6
     });

-## JavaScript
-The JavaScript client enables browser-based applications to consume REST-based web services.
-It is distributed as a JavaScript source file that contains a single `WebServiceProxy` class, discussed in more detail below.

-The source code for the JavaScript client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).

-### WebServiceProxy Class
-The `WebServiceProxy` class serves as a client-side invocation proxy for web services.
-Internally, it uses an instance of `XMLHttpRequest` to communicate with the server.
-GET, PUT, and DELETE arguments are submitted via the query string, and `POST` requests are submitted as "application/x-www-form-urlencoded", like an HTML form. `JSON.parse()` is used to decode response data.

-Service proxies are initialized via a constructor that takes a single optional argument representing the request timeout.
-Service operations are executed by calling the `invoke()` method, which takes the following arguments:

-* `method` - the HTTP method to execute
-* `path` - the resource path
-* `arguments` - an object containing the request arguments as key/value pairs
-* `resultHandler` - a callback that will be invoked upon completion of the method

-Arguments may be of any type, and are generally converted to parameter values via `toString()`.
-However, array arguments represent multi-value parameters, and behave similarly to `<select multiple>` tags in HTML forms.

-The result handler is called upon completion of the operation.
-If the operation completes successfully, the first argument will contain the value returned by the server.
-If the operation fails, the first argument will be `null`, and the second argument will contain the HTTP status code corresponding to the error that occurred.

-The `invoke()` method returns the `XMLHttpRequest` instance used to execute the remote call.
-This allows an application to cancel a request, if necessary.

-### Examples
-The following code snippet demonstrates how `WebServiceProxy` can be used to access the hypothetical math operations discussed earlier:

-    // Create service proxy
-    var serviceProxy = new WebServiceProxy();

-    // Get sum of "a" and "b"
-    serviceProxy.invoke("GET", "/math/sum", {a:4, b:2}, function(result, error) {
-        // result is 6
-    });

-    // Get sum of all values
-    serviceProxy.invoke("GET", "/math/sum", {values:[1, 2, 3, 4]}, function(result, error) {
-        // result is 6
-    });